ibexa/documentation-user/docs/personalization/scenarios.md

 Filters are tools that you can use to eliminate, demote or promote specific recommendation results.
-They are applied to all recommendations that come from models selected in the strategy.
+They're applied to all recommendations that come from models selected in the strategy.